 The grades used to meet our entry requirements must include:

 - SQA: Highers: Mathematics at B. Higher Applications of Mathematics is not accepted in place of Higher Mathematics.
 National 5s: English at C.

-- A Levels: Mathematics at B, or AS Mathematics at A (if A Level not taken).
-GCSEs: English at C or 4.
+- A Levels: Mathematics at B, or AS Mathematics at A. GCSEs: English at C or 4.

 - IB: HL: Mathematics at 5.
-SL: Mathematics at 6 (if not at HL).
+SL: English at 5 and Mathematics at 6 (if not at HL).
 Mathematical Studies is not accepted for any of our Economics degrees.
-SL: English at 5.

 We welcome applications from students studying a wide range of international qualifications.